bethz/ManagerReadme/README.md

 # My job

-As Manager of this Retail team, it is my job to:
+As Manager of a team, it is my job to:

 - Attract and retain talent
 - Manage and Build well-functioning teams